- About Us

 The School Program works directly with the Helen H. Heller Clinic , which provides and/or contracts for the related service needs of the children.
 It consists of 8:1:1 classes for younger students.
 The intermediate and secondary classrooms are 12:1:1, and emphsize preparing students for life beyond graduation.
 The Transition Program is a component which focuses on job skills, vocational training, self advocacy, life skills and more.

-Students attend vocational classes within the agency and then begin to try out jobs in Holy Childhood's workshops and out in the community with the assistance of a job coach.
+Students attend vocational classes within the agency and then begin to try out jobs at Holy Childhood and out in the community with the assistance of a job coach.
 Individual schedules are developed based on needs and interests.

 This one-of-its kind community-based learning environment is located at the Genesee Valley Regional Market.
 When filled to capacity, 12 students, ages 17-21 focus on academics and job skills and then apply them at nearly 200 businesses welcoming them within the market.
 For more information, please contact Jeanne Ricigliano at 359.3710 or firstname.lastname@example.org.